Lingsita/groupMultiSelect/README.md

 # GroupMultiSelect
 Jquery Plugin to make a multi select with grouped options

-Usefull when we need to know which category and which items the user has been selected
+Useful when we need to know which category and which items the user has been selected

 ## Requirements